 In October 2010, we entered into the Loan Agreement pursuant to which Oxford agreed to lend us up to \$20.0 million in two tranches of \$10.0 million each.
-We borrowed the first tranche in October 2010, or Tranche 1, and the second tranche in March 2011, or Tranche 2.
-In December 2012, we entered into an amendment to the Loan Agreement pursuant to which we borrowed an additional \$7.2 million, or Tranche 3, and amended the repayment terms of the existing outstanding indebtedness under Tranche 1 and Tranche 2.
-We had \$20.0 million in principal outstanding indebtedness under the Loan Agreement as of June 30, 2013.
-Interest accrues at a fixed annual rate of 9.25%.
+Interest under the Loan Agreement accrues at a fixed annual rate of 9.25%.
 The Loan Agreement provides for interest-only payments through December 31, 2013.
+We had \$20.0 million in principal outstanding indebtedness under the Loan Agreement as of September 30, 2013 and December 31, 2012.
 In connection with the Loan Agreement, we agreed to pay Oxford a final payment fee equal to 7.0% of the borrowed \$20.0 million, or \$1.4 million, which we recorded as a discount on the outstanding debt.
 The final payment fee will be due upon the last payment date of the amounts we borrowed, whether upon maturity on December 1, 2016, or on the date of any prepayment of such amounts or in the event of acceleration upon a default.
-We also capitalized in other assets \$168,000 in debt issuance costs that we incurred.
+We also capitalized in other assets \$168,000 of debt issuance costs that we incurred.
 Both of these amounts are being amortized to interest expense using the effective-interest method over the amended repayment term.

 We may prepay the outstanding principal balance under the Loan Agreement in its entirety, plus accrued and unpaid interest, at any time upon delivery of prior notice to Oxford and the payment of a prepayment fee equal to 1.0% of the then-outstanding principal amount, which prepayment fee would be waived if we refinance the indebtedness with Oxford.
-As security for its obligations under the Loan Agreement, we granted Oxford a security interest in substantially all of our assets, excluding intellectual property.
+As security for our obligations under the Loan Agreement, we granted Oxford a security interest in substantially all of our assets, excluding intellectual property.
 The Loan Agreement contains customary affirmative and negative covenants, including covenants that limit or restrict our ability to, among other things, incur indebtedness, grant liens, merge or consolidate, dispose of assets, make investments, make acquisitions, enter into certain transactions with affiliates, pay dividends or make distributions, or repurchase stock, in each case subject to customary exceptions for a loan agreement of this size and type.
 The Loan Agreement contains no cash covenant.